Samuel Saunders (vegetarian)

-Samuel Saunders (12 August 1814 – 2 March 1908) was an English social reformer, activist, and entrepreneur.
-He was deeply involved in several 19th-century reform movements, including the anti-slavery campaign, the Anti–Corn Law League, and municipal reform.
-Saunders also advocated for temperance, vegetarianism, peace, hydrotherapy, homeopathy, and against vaccination.
-He worked as a master miller, farmer, manufacturing chemist, and operated a fruit preservation business.
+Samuel Saunders (12 August 1814 – 2 March 1908) was an English social reformer and entrepreneur.
+He was associated with several 19th-century reform movements, including the anti-slavery campaign, the Anti-Corn Law League, and municipal reform.
+He also supported temperance, vegetarianism, the peace movement, hydrotherapy, homeopathy, and anti-vaccination.
+Saunders worked as a master miller, farmer and manufacturing chemist, and later operated a fruit-preserving business.

 Biography

 Early life and family

-Samuel Saunders born on 12 August 1814, at Russel Mill, Market Lavington.
-He was the son of Amran Edward Saunders (1779–1849), a grain merchant and miller, and his wife Mary Ann (née Box; 1788–1874), who had four sons and six daughters.
-His siblings included Mary Bayly (1816–1899), temperance activist and writer; Alfred Saunders (1820–1905), farmer, social reformer, and activist; and William Saunders (1823–1895), newspaper proprietor and Member of Parliament for Hull and Walworth.
-His nephew was Samuel Saunders (1857–1943), journalist and newspaper editor, and his niece was Sarah Page, teacher, feminist, reformer, and politician.
+Samuel Saunders was born on 12 August 1814 at Russel Mill, Market Lavington.
+He was the son of Amran Edward Saunders (1779–1849), a grain merchant and miller, and Mary Ann Saunders (1788–1874), who had four sons and six daughters.

+His siblings included Mary Bayly (1816–1899), a temperance activist and writer; Alfred Saunders (1820–1905), a farmer, social reformer and activist; and William Saunders (1823–1895), a newspaper proprietor and Member of Parliament for Hull and Walworth.

+His nephew was Samuel Saunders (1857–1943), a journalist and newspaper editor, and his niece was Sarah Page (1863–1950), a teacher, feminist, reformer and politician.

-Reform work and activism
+Reform work

-Saunders began his reform work and activism at a young age.
-By 20, he was involved in the Anti-Slavery Society, the Anti-Corn Law League, and advocacy for the Municipal Reform Bill.
-Saunders became a teetotaler in 1830 and became a member of the British and Foreign Temperance Society in the same year.
-He successfully enlisted his mother, two sisters and three brothers to the cause.
+Saunders became involved in reform movements as a young man.
+By the age of 20, he was involved in the Anti-Slavery Society, the Anti-Corn Law League, and support for the Municipal Reform Bill.
+Saunders became a teetotaller in 1830 and joined the British and Foreign Temperance Society in the same year.
+He enlisted his mother, two sisters and three brothers in the temperance cause.
 In 1832, during the Bristol riots, he was sworn in as a special constable.

 Saunders adopted vegetarianism in 1837 after meeting Isaac Pitman and reading works by Sylvester Graham.
-He worked in the vegetarian cause with Pitman in Bath around 1847.
+He worked with Pitman in the vegetarian cause in Bath around 1847.

-Saunders was also active in the peace movement, joining the Peace Society in 1832.
-Additionally, he was involved in the anti-vaccination movement and promoted hydrotherapy and homeopathy, claiming to have achieved cures through these methods.
+Saunders was also active in the peace movement, joining the International Peace Society in 1832.
+He was involved in the anti-vaccination movement and promoted hydrotherapy and homeopathy, claiming to have achieved cures through these methods.

 Business career

 Saunders worked as a master miller and farmer.
-In 1848, Saunders' father divided the family grain merchant business into two: one branch in Bath, which he ran alongside his brother Edward, and a new business in Market Lavington, operated by Samuel.
+In 1848, his father divided the family grain merchant business into two branches: a branch in Bath, run by Samuel's brothers Edward and John, and a new business in Market Lavington, operated by Samuel.
 Samuel's business operated from 1848 to 1852.
-While living in Bath, he transitioned into manufacturing chemistry.
-Saunders later turned to fruit farming and, in 1868, founded a fruit preservation business in Market Lavington that eschewed the use of artificial colourings and chemicals.
-His efforts were said to have influenced the "tone of the village".
+While living in Bath, he became a manufacturing chemist.
+Saunders later turned to fruit farming and, in 1868, founded a fruit-preserving business in Market Lavington that avoided artificial colourings and chemicals.

-Contributions to publishing
+Publishing

-Saunders assisted his brother, William, in establishing several publications, including the Western Morning News in Plymouth, the Eastern Morning News in Hull, and the Central Press in London.
-He also contributed to the Central News following the government’s takeover of the telegraph service.
+Saunders assisted his brother William in establishing several publications, including the Western Morning News in Plymouth, the Eastern Morning News in Hull, and the Central Press in London.
+He also contributed to the Central News after the government's takeover of the telegraph service.